Non-canonical base pairing: Stability

+Higher-order structure

 The secondary and three-dimensional structures of RNA are formed and stabilized through non-canonical base pairs.
 Base pairs make up many secondary structural blocks which aid the folding of RNA complexes and three dimensional structures.
 The overall folded RNA is stabilized by the tertiary and secondary structures canonically base pairing together.
 Due to the many possible non-canonical base pairs, there are an unlimited amount of structures, which allows for the diverse functions of RNA.
 The arrangement of the non-canonical bases also allow long-range RNA interactions, recognition of proteins and other molecules, and structural stabilizing elements.
 Many of the common non-canonical base pairs can be added to a stacked RNA stem without disturbing its helical character.

-Secondary
+Secondary structure

 Basic secondary structural elements of RNA include bulges, double helices, hairpin loops, and internal loops.
 An example of a hairpin loop of RNA is given in Figure 7.
 As shown in the figure, hairpin loops and internal loops require a sudden change in backbone direction.
 Non-canonical base pairing allows for the increased flexibility at junctions or turns required in the secondary structure.

-Tertiary
+Tertiary structure

 Three-dimensional structures are formed through the long-range intra-molecular interactions between the secondary structures.
 This leads to the formation of pseudoknots, ribose zippers, kissing hairpin loops, or co-axial pseudocontinuous helices.
 The three-dimensional structures of RNA are primarily determined through molecular simulations or computationally guided measurements.
 An example of a Pseudoknot is given in Figure 8.

-Experimental Methods

-Watson-Crick canonical base pairing is not the only edge-to-edge conformation possible for the nucleotide since non-canonical pairing can take place as well.
-Sugar-phosphate backbone has an ionic character, which makes the bases sensitive to their environment, leading to conformational changes, such as non-canonical pairing.
-There are various methods of prediction for these conformations, such as NMR structure determination and X-ray crystallography.